pandas-dev/pandas/doc/source/development/roadmap.rst

 Roadmap Evolution
 -----------------

-Pandas continues to evolve.
+pandas continues to evolve.
 The direction is primarily determined by community interest.
 Everyone is welcome to review existing items on the roadmap and to propose a new item.